Tangent categories of algebras over operads: Colored operads

 \section{Colored operads}

-In this section we will recall the notion of colored symmetric operad and review some of its basic properties.
-The main technical tool we will need is a suitable natural filtration on free algebras (see \S\ref{ss:filtration}) which plays a key role in the proof of the comparison theorem in \S\ref{s:main}.
-While this filtration has been studied before by several authors, for our purposes we need a somewhat more specific formulation in which the filtration is directly associated to a natural skeletal filtration on $\P$.
+In this section we will recall the notion of a colored symmetric operad and review some of its basic properties.
+The main technical tool we will need is a suitable natural filtration on free algebras (see \S\ref{ss:filtration}) which plays a key role in the proof of the independence of stabilization on operations of arity $\geq 2$, discussed in \S\ref{s:main}.
+While this filtration has been studied before by several authors, for our purposes we need a somewhat more specific formulation in which the filtration is directly associated to a certain skeletal filtration on the operad in question.